piotrpolak/codeigniter-symfony2-bridge/README.md

 CodeIgniter library that facilitates integration of Symfony2 services into a CodeIgniter application in a compact yet elegant way.

-## Some history and most common scenario description
+## Some history and most common scenario

 The library was written for a LTS project that had to be integrated with a brand new Symfony2 application.
-The business logic is encapsulated within services managed by Symfony2 dependency injection component and consumed both by the Symfony2 bundles and CodeIgniter controllers.
+The business logic is encapsulated within services managed by Symfony2 dependency injection component and consumed both by the Symfony2 bundles and CodeIgniter components.

-Where possible, the service methods is taking variables of primitive types as input for convenience (approach similar to designing a friendly SOAP interface).
+Where possible, the service methods are taking variables of primitive types as input for convenience - an approach that can be compared to designing a friendly SOAP interface.

-The output of the methods can be both of primitive types and complex objects as the bridge and the kernel itself manages the PSR autoload.
+The output of the methods can be both of primitive types and complex objects as the bridge and the Symfony2 kernel itself manages the PSR class autoload.
 The bridge does not create any overhead related to communication and parameter serialization.

+I am a big fan of Symfony2 and good software architecture with a nostalgia for CodeIgniter.
+I started working with CodeIgniter back in 2006 with version 1.5.0, I know very well its architecture and I am aware of all its architectural constraints - I no longer use it for new projects but I maintain some legacy systems since 2008 with success.

 ## Naming convention
-Method naming convention is intentionally camelCase, the same as in Symfony2
+Method naming convention is intentionally camelCase, the same as in Symfony2 - opposite to CodeIgniter underscore.

 ## Compatibility
 CodeIgniter: 2.0 - 3.0

 Symfony2: 2.0 - 2.7

+Note this code is fully compatible with PHP 5.2-5.5 yet Symfony2 will not run on anything below PHP 5.3.

 ## License
 [GPL v3](http://www.gnu.org/licenses/gpl-3.0.txt)